 The Cathedral at Monreale

 In the enchanting hill town of Monreale a short car ride from Palermo, you will find the splendid Santa Maria la Nuova Cathedral.
 Listed on UNESCO’s list of World Heritage Sites the Duomo di Monreale presents the most extensive mosaic decor in Italy, surpassing even Venice's San Mark Basilica.
-Erected by King William II in the 12C, the Cathedral is a masterpiece of Arab-Norman Byzantine mosaics depicting scenes from the Old and New Testaments.
 The cathedral also houses an extraordinary cloister, a masterpiece of stylistic synthesis of the western tradition and Islamic decoration.

 Beaches Near Palermo